vrugtehagel/yozo.ooo/src/docs/when/index.md

 ---
-layout: layouts/docs.liquid

-title: when()
-description: Through when(), write event listeners in a more readable and streamlined way.
+{
+	"layout": "layouts/docs.liquid",
+	"title": "when()",
+	"description": "The when() helper simplifies the use of event listeners both inside and outside Yozo components."
+}
 ---

 ## Syntax